Sketchplanations

 A world of 4 income levels

-I grew up with the idea that there are developed countries and developing countries.
-There was the ‘rich’ world and the ‘poor’ world.
-I didn’t actively consider it.
+I grew up with the idea that there are developed countries and developing countries, the “rich” world and the “poor” world.
+I didn’t actively consider this teaching.
 It’s just always been there.
 And it’s wrong.

-The world has changed a lot since then, and that model of dividing the world into two buckets no longer holds true with the data.
+The world has changed a lot since then, and that model of dividing the world into two buckets no longer fits the data.
 Most people in the world are somewhere in the middle.

-And more helpful than dismantling my worldview was providing a new model to replace it: a model with 4 income levels instead of 2 and the number of billions of people living at each level.
-It’s a model with most people somewhere in the middle.
+And more helpful than dismantling a worldview is providing a new model to replace it: a model with four income levels instead of two.
+The numbers reflect most people’s reality, with most of us somewhere in the middle.

 For more, check out the Factfulness book , or Gapminder .
 And you could do much worse than watch Hans’ entertaining TED talk: the best stats you’ve ever seen .